duydao92/w11-test/README.md

 ### The route "GET /"

-When someone accesses your application, they should see a the entrees that are stored in your database.
+When someone accesses your application, they should see the entrees that are stored in your database.
 The details should contain:

 * The entree name